-To provide a community-based program that offers periodic and regular group learning and peer support while engaging participants in individualized staged intervention toward tobacco cessation.
+To provide a community-based program that offers periodic and regular group learning and peer support while engaging participants in individualized, staged intervention toward tobacco cessation.

-Offering an intervention system for nicotine dependency at no cost to the participant, based on three actions: (1) attendance to a 14-day course in behavior change strategies, (2) a supporting mentoring workshop of trained lay persons and health professionals, and (3) long-term follow-up coaching by phone to encourage, mark progress, and elicit accountability.
+Offering an intervention system for nicotine dependency to adults at no cost to the participant, based on three actions: (1) online attendance to a 14-day course in behavior change strategies, (2) a supporting mentoring workshop of trained lay persons and health professionals, and (3) long-term follow-up coaching by phone to encourage, mark progress, and elicit accountability.
 All of which support and facilitate self determination and success in the client’s efforts to quit through a case management, community-collaborative method.

 To make cessation efforts organized around a wholistic assessment and motivational process which results in a multidisciplinary team approach to behavior change toward a healthy lifestyle, including client/patient, health care providers, concerned spiritual partner, or neighbor.

-To provide health care providers and the community current information on tobacco issues, the nature of addiction, epidemiology, and intervention methods through means of discussion and in self-study format for implementation of this system.
+To provide to health care providers and the community current information on tobacco issues, the nature of addiction, epidemiology, and intervention methods through means of discussion and in self-study format for implementation of this system.